5 Tips for Faster Mental Multiplication

 For example, the problem 12 x 8 is the same thing as 12 x 2^3 or 12 x 2 x 2 x 2.
 Which means that we can quickly find the answer by continually doubling 12 three times.
 So the first doubling of 12 gives 24, the second doubling takes us to 48, and the third doubling gives 96.
 So 12 x 8 = 96.

-Tip #5: Double and Halve to Multiply Fast
+Tip #5: How to Double and Halve to Multiply Fast

 The previous trick is really just a special case of today's fifth and final (and I think coolest) trick that you can use whenever one of the numbers you're multiplying is even.
 Let's say you're multiplying 47 x 24.
 Since 24 is an even number, let's use the idea of doubling and halving to solve this problem quickly.